 4. U.S. Government or HistoryNO

 No credit given for Mathematics because students may test out of the "Mathematical Competency" requirement through SAT or ACT scores.
-Moreover, only students who do not receive a satisfactory score on a university-administered examination must take a math course.

 General Education Assessment